Thurs 21 May - Mon 25 May 2020 (ONLY 1 SPACE LEFT)

 We all want to ride our motorcycles as they should be ridden - on twisty roads, through great scenery.
 Throw in some great hotels and fantastic food and you have got the perfect long weekend.
 This is a motorcycling weekend, you will be on the bike for up to 7 hours per day.
 Whether you are an experienced motorcyclist or new to the best pastime in the world, we will help you gain confidence and perfect your techniques on these twisty mountain roads.
 Accompanied by a professional guide who will be on-hand to give advice (should you want it) this is the perfect introduction to riding mountain roads.

-We will be running this tour three timed in 2019 all over long weekends.
+We will be running this tour five times in 2020 all over long weekends.
 We cram alot into this long weekend as we take you on an exciting route through France, Belgium, Luxembourg and Germany.

 explore the beautiful Ardennes region of Belgium, spend a night in historic Bastogne (famous for the Battle of the Bulge)